SamuelBorn/GraphEditor/README.md

 # GraphEditor

 This tool is an add-on for my Stipdendium from the Nassau Central Studies Fund.
 I develop it in the course of the TGI lecture.
-The program will be programmed in Java and should be able to minimize a graph and convert NEAs into DEAs.
+The program will be programmed in Java and should be able to minimize a DEA.

-There are only a few buttons.
-In the left menu you choose how you want to change the given automaton: do you want to add edges? delete nodes? etc....

-In the right menu you can choose to minimize the given DEA ...Or rather load a test-DEA to save the work of entering it.

 -------------------------------------------------------------